Montana

 For more information visit the Multi-State Compliance Matrix

-Montana ranks #5 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best states in which to operate a faith-based nonprofit.
-Montana has several policies that facilitate the contributions of faith-based nonprofits, including strong nonprofit religious corporation laws.
+Montana ranks #20 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations.
+Montana has several laws that facilitate the contributions of faith-based nonprofits, including a lack of any state sales taxes.
 Additionally, Montana has no charitable registration or audit requirements to solicit funds within the state.
-Montana, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment and restrictive laws related to public programming and facilities that provide no meaningful protections for religious organizations.
+Montana, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and restrictive nondiscrimination laws related to public accommodations that provide no meaningful exemptions for religious organizations.

 Religious Freedom:

-The Montana Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Montana Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Montana has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Montana does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Montana does not receive the highest score for this factor.

 Montana’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.

-Montana’s nondiscrimination laws related to employment are broad but provide strong accommodations or exemptions to generally protect the autonomy of the vast majority of religious organizations.
+Montana’s nondiscrimination laws related to employment have accommodations or exemptions for only a subset of religious organizations.

 The Montana Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: